indexdata/localindices/doc/manual/02-using.md

 ```
 * _Split at number of records_: The Harvester tries to imply streaming parsing where possible, but many XSL Transformations will not support this.
 Attempting to transform millions of records will be too memory consuming, so breaking the resource into chunks of 1000 records seems to be a reasonable option.
 Enter into this field the number of records to be contained in each chunk.

-* _MIME-type override_: The Harvester detects the type (XML vs MARC binary) from the MIME-type and file extension.
-It is also able to deal with compressed archives (zip, tar, gzip), in some rare case it may be required to provide the content type manually (e.g if it's missing or wrong), the format is:
+* _MIME-type override_: The Harvester detects the type (XML, binary MARC, CSV) from the MIME-type file contents and extension.
+It is also able to deal with compressed archives (zip, tar, gzip), in some rare case it may be required to provide the content type manually (e.g if it's missing or it's wrong), the format is:
 ```
     MIME-type [; optional character encoding].
 ```